EDUCATE, PRIDE, EXCELLENCE

 Energy performance lease payment (68,000)

 In April 2021, the district started a conversation about refinancing the 2012 bond.
 In May the district approved a company for the refinancing and in June, the board approved refinancing the 2012 bond with final approval coming in July 2021.
 The refinancing brought the interest rate from 5% to .87% and the final cost savings to taxpayers was $86,883.52.
 Knowing that the mill rate on the district bond fund would drop in 21-22 and the current interest rates are extremely low, the board began discussing the possibility of trying to pass a bond that would NOT raise taxes yet would leave the mill levy at the current amount.
 It was determined that 3.1 million could be raised in bond money and would not raise the mill levy for the bond fund.
+The proposed interest rate is approximately 2%.

 In May 2021, a committee of staff (ADs, lead teachers, supervisors, and district administration) met and developed a list of capital improvement needs for the board.
 The items highlighted were given priority by this staff group.
 The needs were categorized and each determined to be either a bond or capital improvement cost.